sentioxyz/iota/docker/iota-antithesis/README.md

-# Sui Network Docker Compose
+# IOTA Network Docker Compose

 This was tested using MacOS 14.3.1, Docker Compose: v2.13.0.